 How to make bank account and credit arrangements?

 Once you have your name, business entity, and tax id numbers, you will need to Establish a Business Bank Account.
 This is crucial for maintaining the separation necessary to limited personal liability for business debts.
 You will also want to develop a plan for Building Business Credit.
-This will be instrumental for establishing vendor accounts and seeking future business loans.
+This will be instrumental in establishing vendor accounts and seeking future business loans.
 You will also want to consider what will be your Payment and Credit Policies.
 Customers will need to know how and under what terms they can pay for your value proposition.